go-goyave/goyave.dev/src/guide/upgrade-guide.md

 [[toc]]

+## v3.6.0 to v3.7.0+

+The framework was moved to the [go_goyave](https://github.com/go-goyave/) organization and its import path has changed.
+To upgrade, you just have to replace `github.com/System-Glitch/goyave/v3` with `goyave.dev/goyave/v3`.

 ## v2.x.x to v3.0.0

-First, replace `github.com/System-Glitch/goyave/v2` with `github.com/System-Glitch/goyave/v3`.
+First, replace `github.com/System-Glitch/goyave/v2` with `goyave.dev/goyave/v3`.

 ### Routing changes